kpeis695/my-work/README.md

 # Daily Number Incrementer

-A Python script that automatically increments a number in a text file, commits the change to Git, and updates a cron job to run the script at a new random time daily.
-Perfect for maintaining a daily commit streak or tracking sequential values with a dynamic schedule.
+A Python script that automatically increments a number stored in a text file, commits the change to a Git repository, and updates a cron job to execute the script at a new random time each day.
+This ensures a continuous daily commit streak on GitHub or can be used to track sequential values dynamically.
+The script reads the current number from the file, increments it, saves the updated value, stages and commits the change with a timestamped message, then modifies the crontab to schedule the script at a different randomized time within the next 24 hours.
+Ideal for automating daily updates while maintaining unpredictability in execution timing.

 ## Setup